A novel after a hurricane hits New Orleans

-“I anticipated that and put them in the middle drawer of your desk” Maddi whispers.
+“I anticipated that, so I put them in the middle drawer of your desk upstairs.”
+Maddi whispers.

-“Nothing of interest to anyone else, I’m going to do a little repair work on the third-floor apartment,” Shelia.
+Maddi said tersely, “Nothing of interest to anyone else, I’m going to do a little repair work on the third-floor apartment, Shelia.”

-“Ha, I wish I had come into some money.
-Tommy made a trade for the wallboard we are going use to finish the third floor so I can rent it out,” Maddi smile a conservative little smile as she helps Shelia get out from under the hair dryer.
+“Ha, Shelia, I wish I had come into some money.
+Tommy made a trade for some wallboard which we are going use to finish the third floor so I can rent it out,” Maddi smiles a conservative little smile as she helps Shelia get out from under the hair dryer.
 “Sit here in this chair so I can comb-out your hair, Shelia.”

 Tommy leads the way upstairs to his office.

-Menashe was breathing hard when they reached the door.
+Menashe is breathing hard when they reached the door.
 “My place may be small but at least it has an elevator.”

 “Don’t pass out on me, old man,” said Tommy.

-After they went into his apartment Tommy spread out a navy-blue bath towel on top of his little table and unceremoniously dumps the gems out onto it.
-The old jeweler sits in the available chair on the far side and peers down intently at the jewels shaking his head for the longest fifteen minutes of Tommy’s life.
+They go into his apartment and Tommy opens the middle drawer on his desk, retrieves the soft cloth bag and spreads a thin layer of gems onto a navy-blue bath towel covering the top of his desk.
+The old jeweler sits in the available chair on the far side switches on the desk lamp and peers down intently at the jewels shaking his head for the longest fifteen minutes of Tommy’s life.

-“They aren’t mine and before you ask, I didn’t steal them.
-I just want to find out what they are worth for the woman that owns them.”
+“They aren’t mine, and before you ask, I didn’t steal them.
+I just want to find out what they are worth for the woman that they belong to.”

 “How do you know?”
 Tommy asked.

 Tommy said, “The lady who runs the beauty salon and owns this building.
 There was some storm damage to the roof, and we discovered this cache behind a wilted wall.”
-His discomfort is obvious and puts sort of a force field around him.
+His discomfort generates sort of a force field around him.

 Menashe nods his head with understanding but growing impatience.
 He motions with his fingers.
 “Out with it, we’ll grow old and die before you answer my question.”

-Tommy had his own question in mind he needed answers before he said much more.
+Tommy had his own question in mind, and he needed an answer before he said much more.
 First, he was going have Menashe sworn to silence.

-Menashe said, “I know your luck with women was bad when you were on the police force.
+Menashe said, “I know of your track record with women.
+It was bad when you were on the police force.
 You have no excuse now because of your work, It’s time Tommy.
 You need a good woman to help you.
 That Maddi woman caressed you with her eyes.
 It is time to do something about that look.”

 “I was about to see if Maddi was in the mood to establish a relationship.”
 Tommy groaned loudly.
 “Now we have this fortune between us.
 It wouldn’t be right for me to make my move now.
-She would always wonder if I am only interested in her money.”
+She will always wonder why I am interested in her.”